S1mplector/Simp3/README.md

 ##  Overview

-SiMP3 is a resource friendly multi-format music player designed for users who want a clean, efficient way to manage and enjoy their music collection.
+SiMP3 is a resource friendly multi-format and multithreaded music player designed for users who want a clean, efficient way to manage and enjoy their music collection.
 Built with JavaFX, it offers a modern interface while maintaining excellent performance on modest hardware.

 ### Why SiMP3?